nginxinc/nginx-one-workshops/labs/lab5/readme.md

     > **NOTE:** Make sure you aren't too aggressive with the auto cleanup as sometimes it is good to see what has been out in production over a recent period.

-1. Now that you have cleaned things up you can see the `plus4` instance in your `Instances` interface.
+1. Now that you have cleaned things up, you can see the `plus4` instance in your `Instances` interface.

     ![NGINX Plus](media/r33-plus4-deployed.png)